ualib/agda-algebras/algebras_in_lean.rst

 A :index:`universal algebra` :math:`𝔸 = ⟨A,F^𝔸⟩` is a pair consisting of a :index:`carrier` (or :index:`universe`) :math:`A` along with an set :math:`F^𝔸` of :index:`operations` (i.e., interpretations of the operation symbols in :math:`F`).

 Also, our definition should caption the concept of an algebraic structure of any choice of signature.
-Thus, the type of :math:`⟨A,F^𝔸⟩` *depends* on the choice of signature :math:`σ = (F, ρ)`, so it is natural to encode the type of algebras as a :index:`dependent pair`, or :term:`Sigma type`.
+Thus, the type of :math:`⟨A,F^𝔸⟩` *depends* on the choice of signature :math:`σ = (F, ρ)`, so it is natural to encode the type of algebras as a :term:`dependent pair <Sigma type>`.

 .. code-block:: lean